Monoidal Hom-Hopf algebras: Introduction

-which is clearly equivalent to \equref{as1}.
+which is clearly equivalent to the aforementioned condition for Hom-associativity.
 By definition, the automorphism $\alpha$ of the algebra $A$ has to be invertible, and it has to be multiplicative, because the multiplication map of $A$ has to be a morphism in the category $\widetilde{\Hh}(\Mm_k)$.
-Of course one can generalize the definition, and consider Hom-algebras for which $\alpha$ is not bijective (then we need to rewrite the associativity in the form \equref{as1}, and/or $\alpha$ is not multiplicative.
-However, in order to have nice properties for Hom-algebras, Hom-coalgebras, ..., we need these extra conditions.
-This is illustrated by some of our results; for example, we prove in \prref{2.4.4} that the category of modules over a monoidal Hom-bialgebra is monoidal, and the proof does not work if $\alpha$ is not multiplicative.\\ This paper is organized as follows.
-In \seref{1}, we introduce the Hom-category $\Hh(\Cc)$ associated to a monoidal category $\Cc$; the associativity and unit constraints come in two versions leading to two different monoidal structures on $\Hh(\Cc)$, denoted $\Hh(\Cc)$ and $\widetilde{\Hh}(\Cc)$.
-Actually, $\Hh(\Cc)$ and $\widetilde{\Hh}(\Cc)$ are tensor isomorphic (\prref{1.7}), leading to structure theorems for algebras, coalgebras,... in $\widetilde{\Hh}(\Cc)$.
-In \seref{2}, we apply our construction to the category of vector spaces, and this leads us to the definition of monoidal Hom-algebras, Hom-coalgebras and Hom-Hopf algebras.
-In \seref{2a}, we generalize the Fundamental Theorem for Hopf-modules to the Hom-setting In \seref{3}, we apply our construction to the category of sets.
-The linearization functor then leads us to the introduction of Hom-group algebras, the Hom-version of group algebras.
-In \seref{4}, we introduce Lie algebras in an abelian symmetric monoidal category, and, then, as a special case, Hom-Lie algebras.
-Compared to the Hom-Lie algebras considered in the literature, they also satisfy the Hom-Jacobi identity \equref{Jac1}; the additional requirement is that $\alpha$ is multiplicative.
-As another example of Hom-Hopf algebra, we introduce the tensor Hom-algebra in \seref{5}.
-This is applied in \seref{7} to the construction of the universal enveloping algebra of a Hom-Lie algebra.
+Although the definitions in \cite{MS,MS2,MS3} do not require $\alpha$ to be invertible, neither multiplicative, it seems that, in order to have certain ``nice" properties for Hom-algebras, Hom-coalgebras, ..., we need these extra conditions.
+This is illustrated by some of our results; for example, we prove in \prref{2.4.4} that the category of modules over a monoidal Hom-bialgebra is monoidal, and the proof does not work if $\alpha$ is not multiplicative.
+In \seref{2a}, we generalize the Fundamental Theorem for Hopf-modules to the Hom-setting.
+Another example of an application of the monoidal categorical point of view in the Hom-world is presented in \seref{3}, where we consider a Hom-version of the classical group algebra (applying our construction to the category of sets).
+In this case, the monoidal categorical framework offers a possibility to see what the unitality conditions look like.
+In \seref{4}, as a special case of Lie algebras in the additive symmetric monoidal category $\widetilde{\Hh}(\Mm_k)$, we recover monoidal Hom-Lie algebras.
+Compared to the Hom-Lie algebras considered in literature, they also satisfy the Hom-Jacobi identity; the additional requirement is that $\alpha$ is multiplicative and invertible.
+As another example of a Hom-Hopf algebra, we introduce the tensor Hom-algebra in \seref{5}.
+This is applied in \seref{7} to the construction of the universal enveloping (Hom-Hopf) algebra of a (monoidal) Hom-Lie algebra.